London victims: Police officer, teacher, US tourist killed

 - Victim Aysha Frade worked as an administrator at a London college

-London (CNN)The three people killed in the London terror attack were a veteran policeman, a teacher and an American tourist.
+London (CNN)The four people killed in the London terror attack included a veteran policeman, a teacher and an American tourist.

 Kurt Cochran, who was visiting London from Utah with his wife, died as a result of injuries sustained in the attack, his family and church said.
 He was in his mid-50s, according to police.